 The old me would have sucked it up and went but I just knew I couldn’t so I backed out.
 I felt so bad.
 Letting others down is one of the hardest things for me.

 For much of my life, others’ happiness stood in line before my own.
 I would gladly suffer not to disappoint someone.
 But at midlife, I’m gaining the courage to say no because the stress associated with the wrong yes comes at a cost.

 I realize time is short and am keenly aware of how much my body can (and can’t) take.
 In hindsight, I should have made plans to see my friend early in the season and stayed a “maybe” for the night out.
 Live and learn.

 Taking time for you can be hard on others.
 Your child may not like that you no longer are making his lunch or your significant other may complain when you make plans without the family.

 This is normal and to be expected.
 But when we say yes to something, we should say yes out of love and true desire, not out of guilt or to avoid a bad reaction.
 Good things can happen too.

 I think of the movie Bad Moms when all of a sudden her son made a frittata because she stopped making him breakfast.
 Others step up when they have to.
 See The Simple Change That Will Make Your Family Healthier and Happier

 The moral of the story

-Making time for you and putting yourself top of the list may or may not come easy.
-But I hope, like me, you’re realizing that it’s a vital part of health and well being at midlife.
+Making time for you and putting yourself on top of the list may or may not come easy.
+But I hope, like me, you’re realizing that it’s a vital part of health and well-being at midlife.
 A skill that’s never too late (or early) to learn.

 Have you been successful at carving out time for yourself?
 Please share your challenges and successes!